 Urban Conservation: Pioneering Solutions in Los Angeles

-TNC is working in Los Angeles, the second-largest city in the U.S., to demonstrate what nature can do for cities—and what cities can do for nature.
+TNC is working in Los Angeles to demonstrate what nature can do for cities—and what cities can do for nature.

-Though California is known for its iconic natural beauty, nearly 95 percent of residents currently live in urban areas.
-In the coming years, billions of dollars will be invested to upgrade infrastructure in the urban environment, and we have the opportunity to bring nature into this development.
+Though California is known for its iconic natural beauty, nearly 95% of our state’s residents currently live in urban areas.
+In the coming years, billions of dollars will be invested to upgrade infrastructure in the urban environment.
+We have the opportunity to bring nature into this development.

-The Conservancy is focused on using natural infrastructure—infrastructure based on natural systems and processes—to transform how stormwater is managed, which could help address Los Angeles’ water quality and water supply challenges.
+TNC works with natural infrastructure—infrastructure based on natural systems and processes—to transform critical elements of city life, like the way stormwater is managed to help address Los Angeles’ water quality and water supply challenges.
 Examples of natural infrastructure include permeable paving, raingardens and constructed wetlands.
-These approaches can provide clean water and additional benefits such as habitat, flood protection and clean air.
+These approaches can clean and filter water and provide additional benefits such as habitat, flood protection, cooler temperatures, recreational opportunities, and cleaner air.

-By using natural solutions to increase biodiversity, reconnect urban communities with nature and secure Los Angeles’ water future, we are creating a new model for urban conservation.
-The Conservancy is driving change in four major areas: policy, market solutions, science and on-the-ground projects.
+We are creating a new model for urban conservation by using natural solutions to increase biodiversity, reconnect urban communities with nature and help secure Los Angeles’ water future.
+TNC is driving change in four major areas: policy, market solutions, science and on-the-ground projects.

-The Conservancy seeks to shift the paradigm so that natural infrastructure becomes the default choice over traditional gray infrastructure such as channelized waterways and water treatment facilities.
+We are working to shift the current infrastructure paradigm so that natural infrastructure becomes the default choice over traditional gray infrastructure like channelized waterways.
 To do this, we are:

-- Advancing the science that demonstrates how natural infrastructure can provide biodiversity, climate resilience and other benefits important to people
+- Advancing the science that demonstrates how natural infrastructure can provide biodiversity, climate resilience and other benefits to Californians.

-Natural infrastructure is expensive, so we need to help Los Angeles County develop new ways to finance it.
-We are working to leverage private capital to fund natural infrastructure construction and operations.
+Though natural infrastructure ultimately saves money, it can be expensive to develop initially, so we need to help Los Angeles County create new ways to finance it.
+TNC is working to leverage private capital to fund natural infrastructure construction and operations.
 Two tools, in particular, have demonstrated early promise:

-Stormwater credit trading, which makes it easier and less costly for property owners to build high-impact natural infrastructure
+- Stormwater credit trading, which makes it easier and less costly for property owners to build high-impact natural infrastructure; and

 Science and On-the-Ground Projects

-The Conservancy is developing the science to ensure that biodiversity is factored into decision making about investments in natural infrastructure.
+TNC is developing the science to ensure that biodiversity is factored into decision making about investments in nature-based solutions.